 Ingredient Notes and Substitutions

-- Velveeta – There are a few different flavors of Velveeta available and any of them will make a phenomenal smoked queso dip.
+- Velveeta: There are a few different flavors of Velveeta available and any of them will make a phenomenal smoked queso dip.
 We chose to use the Mexican flavor.
+If you would like to make your own, check out how to make velveeta cheese sauce.

-- Salsa – Thick, chunky salsa will offer the best texture to smoked queso.
-Pico de Gallo is nice to add too.
-Whatever your choice, don’t drain the salsa.
+- Salsa: Thick, chunky salsa will offer the best texture to smoked queso.
+You can also substitute for Pico de Gallo.
+Whatever your choice, don’t drain the liquid in the salsa.
 The extra liquid helps create the perfect consistency for the queso.

 Good Cheeses for Smoked Queso

-You’ll run into trouble with cheeses that are too “soft” or “fresh” for smoked queso dip, like mozzarella or burrata, but other firm cheeses are great!
+You’ll run into trouble with cheeses that are too “soft” or “fresh” for this dip, like mozzarella or burrata caprese salad, but other firm cheeses are great!

 🎯 TFN Pro Tip